RMG Mortgages - A division of MCAP Financial Corporation

 Principle 10 — Handling Inquiries

-An individual will be able to direct an issue or concern regarding compliance with the above principles, or MCAP’s practices to MCAP’s Privacy Officer or to other accountable employees.
+An individual will be able to direct an issue or concern regarding compliance with the above principles, or MCAP’s practices to MCAP’s CPO or to other accountable employees.

 What Information Does MCAP Collect?